mike-gill/geospatial-101/projecting-osgb-data.md

 * The appendix gives the formulae for applying a 7 parameter Helmert transformation when converting from WGS84 to British National Grid (and back again).
 This is fairly straightforward to code - eg see [src/helmert/OSGBConverter.js](src/helmert/OSGBConverter.js)

 ## OSTN02 Transformation
-* To do a high accuracy transformation, use OSTN02 - see (Transformations and OSGM02 user guide.pdf)[resources/ostn02-ogm02-files/Transformations and OSGM02 user guide.pdf].
+* To do a high accuracy transformation, use OSTN02 - see [Transformations and OSGM02 user guide.pdf](resources/ostn02-ogm02-files/Transformations and OSGM02 user guide.pdf).
 * A grid of adjustments is applied to transformed cartesian coordinates.
 Text adjustment file has following fields:

 	* Record no